-- (a) The design and construction of stormwater management facilities shall require the review and approval of the County Engineer in accordance with the technical criteria described in, Chapter 943 of these Ordinances and all other applicable laws and regulations.
+- (a) The design and construction of stormwater management facilities shall require the review and approval of the County Engineer in accordance with the technical criteria described in, Chapter 943 of these Ordinances and all other applicable laws and regulations, as facilities are to be in blocks or open space along public roads.

 - (b) Allowable types of stormwater management facilities include but are not limited to:

 - (1) Retention ponds.

 - (2) Detention basins.

 - (3) Underground storage tanks.

 - (4) Rooftop storage areas.

 - (5) Parking lot storage areas.

 - (6) Infiltration trenches/recharge ditches.

 - (7) Swales/buffer strips.

-- (8) Stormwater wetlands/ water quality improvement basins. - (9) Structural post construction water quality practices. - (c) Stormwater retention wet ponds, if designed properly, may be utilized for multiple use purposes including: - (1) (Stormwater Management. - (2) Fire Ponds. - (3) Parks, Open Space and recreation requirements per Section 1106.01(b). - (4) Structural water quality practices.
+- (8) Stormwater wetlands/ water quality improvement basins.

+- (9) Structural post construction water quality practices.

+- (c) Stormwater retention wet ponds, if designed properly, may be utilized for multiple use purposes including:

+- (1) Stormwater Management.

+- (2) Fire Ponds.

+- (3) Parks, Open Space, and recreation requirements per Section 1106.01(b). - (4) Structural water quality practices.